-Unless at a mandatory dismissal point, students not meeting any of the SAP requirements after being in good SAP standing will be placed on SAP Warning for the following semester and will be notified of this status through their student email account.
+Students not meeting any of the SAP requirements after being in good SAP standing will be placed on SAP Warning for the following semester and will be notified of this status through their student email account.
 Students are still eligible to receive financial aid while on SAP Warning status.
 At the end of the SAP Warning semester, students who are meeting SAP will be removed from SAP Warning status.